crisnao2/gitlab-webhook-receiver/README.md

-  --addr ADDR  address where it listens (default: 0.0.0.0) --port PORT  port where it listens (default: 8666) --cfg CFG    path to the config file (default: config.yaml)
+  --addr ADDR  address where it listens (default: 0.0.0.0) --port PORT  port where it listens (default: 8666) --cfg CFG    path to the config file (default: config.yaml) --log stream || path to file    Type of the log, stream or path to file
 ```